 ⚡ CNF, essays, interviews, memoirs, etc.

-⚡ Reviews and craft essays (2,000 words max, including footnotes)
+⚡ *Critical reviews and craft essays (2,000 words max, including author footnotes and references)

 ⚡ Fables, allegories, and parables, whether light or dark, written for adults

 ⚡ Hybrids such as haibun, haibun stories, haiga, tanka prose, and tanka tales